HCIS-Lab/RiskBench/README.md

 bash test_obstacle.sh
 ```
 Note: All the testing result will be save to folder "results"

-And after finishing all method, run "python data_analysis.py"
+And after finishing all methods, run "python data_analysis.py"